pulumi/docs/content/docs/get-started/gcp/deploy-stack.md

 This command instructs Pulumi to determine the resources needed to create the stack.
 First, a preview is shown of the changes that will be made:

 ```
+$ pulumi up
 Previewing update (dev):

-     Type                   Name            Plan
+     Type                   Name               Plan       Info
- +   pulumi:pulumi:Stack    quickstart-dev  create
+     pulumi:pulumi:Stack    quickstart-dev
- +   └─ gcp:storage:Bucket  my-bucket       create
+ ~   └─ gcp:storage:Bucket  my-bucket          update     [diff: ~labels]

+Outputs:
+  ~ bucketName: "gs://my-bucket-d8d30a1" => output<string>

 Resources:
-    + 2 to create
+    ~ 1 to update
+    1 unchanged

 Do you want to perform this update?
+[Use arrows to move, enter to select, type to filter]
   yes
 > no
   details